wechaty/openapi/README.md

 > Image credit: [grpc-gateway](https://grpc-ecosystem.github.io/grpc-gateway/)

-Thanks for the ecosystem of gRPC, we can generate OpenAPI Specification from our gRPC proto definitions automatica lly.
+Thanks to the ecosystem of gRPC, we can generate OpenAPI Specification from our gRPC proto definitions automatically.

-We are using [gRPC to JSON proxy generator following the gRPC HTTP spec](https://github.com/grpc-ecosystem/grpc-gateway) as the OpenAPI Specification generator ([protoc-gen-openapiv2](https://github.com/grpc-ecosystem/grpc-gateway/tree/master/protoc-gen-openapiv2)), and using [Like grpc-gateway, but written in node and dynamic](https://github.com/konsumer/grpc-dynamic-gateway) project to serve a HTTP RESTful API to gRPC proxy.
+We are using [gRPC to JSON proxy generator following the gRPC HTTP spec](https://github.com/grpc-ecosystem/grpc-gateway) as the OpenAPI Specification generator ([protoc-gen-openapiv2](https://github.com/grpc-ecosystem/grpc-gateway/tree/master/protoc-gen-openapiv2)), and using [Like grpc-gateway, but written in node and dynamic](https://github.com/konsumer/grpc-dynamic-gateway) project to serve an HTTP RESTful API to gRPC proxy.

 ## RESOURCES